devham236/finance-app/client/project-next-steps.md

    - [ ] Finish all features inside the Grid-Items --> "Trends", "Income and Expenses monthly" and "Goals"
    - [ ] Create Settings Page
+   - [ ] Set up functionality to show Overview of specific month.

 2. **Backend - Database Connection**